Why Is Checking for Compromised Passwords Important?

 - Enter your user password to unlock passwords or use Touch ID.

-- Once you're in, Safari will show a list of all your saved passwords.
-Any compromised passwords will be marked with a warning symbol.
+- Once you're in, you’ll see a list of all your saved passwords.
+Any leaked password will be marked with a warning symbol.
 You can click on this symbol to get more information.

 - Follow the security recommendations for each website with a weak or compromised password.